sano0007/foundation-app-subgraph/README.md

-# Blockchain Query and API Development Kit
+# Blockchain Query and API Development With The Graph

 Welcome to our project, a comprehensive toolkit designed for developers interested in querying blockchain data and building their own distributed applications with ease.
 This project utilizes The Graph, a powerful protocol for indexing